Learn About Obstructive Sleep Apnea

 Normally, your throat remains open enough during sleep to let air pass by.
 Some people have a narrow throat.
 When the muscles in their upper throat relax during sleep, the tissues close in and block the airway.
 This stop in breathing is called apnea.

-Other factors also may increase your risk:
+Other factors also may increase your risk of sleep apnea:

 • A lower jaw that is short compared to your upper jaw